mor1/databox-store-blob/README.md

 Databox Store for JSON data blobs handles time series and key value data.

 The datastore exposes an HTTP-based API on port 8080 and a WebSocket based API for live data.
+All requests must have arbiter tokens passed as per section 7.1 of the [Hypercat 3.0 specs](https://shop.bsigroup.com/upload/276605/PAS212-corr.pdf).

 #Read API